Chamillionaire: 2013–2015: EPs, finalizing Poison

-2015–present: Entrepreneurial career, hiatus and return to music
+Since 2015: Entrepreneurial career, hiatus and return to music

 Since 2015, Chamillionaire has been appointed as an entrepreneur in residence for Upfront Ventures.
 During this time he has given more focus to his entrepreneurial career than music.
 He was featured on one single titled "Sweet Dreams" by BeatKing in the same year.
 Chamillionaire released volume 3 of his Greatest Verses on April 3, 2018, which contained a collection of non-album songs recorded from 2007 to 2014.
 After a two-year break, he returned to music in 2017 where he was featured on Trae tha Truth's single, "I'm On 3.0".
 A music video for the single was released in January 2019, and was the first time in six years that Chamillionaire made a music video appearance.
 He was featured on the song "Diamonds in the Sky" by Big Pokey which also featured Texan rappers Killa Kyleon and Kirko Bangz and was released in September 2021.
 On July 12, 2022, he appeared as a featured artist again on the single "Been Broke" by Tobe Nwigwe alongside 2 Chainz.

 Since 2010, Chamillionaire has stated his third album Poison is in the works.
 As of 2023, there is no set release date for the project.

 Entrepreneurial career

-2003–2005: Fly Rydes and Record Label
+2003–2005: Fly Rydes and record label

-In addition to being a musician, Hakeem 'Chamillionaire' Seriki has embarked a business career and established himself as an entrepreneur in a number of industries.
+In addition to being a musician, Seriki has embarked a business career and established himself as an entrepreneur in a number of industries.
 In 2003, he ventured into one of his earliest investments in a Houston-based auto dealer and car customization shop, Fly Rydes Kustom Toy'z.
 Chamillionaire's partner, Big Ernest, created the company years back, and Chamillionaire decided to collaborate with him to get "corporate money" for the business and build its clientele.
 Chamillionaire has since let Ernest take over the whole company, due to his career.
 He says; "Out here in Texas, that car thing is big.
 We'll do videos and rent all kinds of cars and people will waste all kinds of money on them, and instead, they can come spend that money with me."

 Seriki founded his own record label; Chamillitary Entertainment.
-Seriki created the label after he had left his previous record labels; Swishahouse and Paid In Full Entertainment as he was unsigned.
+Seriki created the label after he had left his previous record labels, Swishahouse and Paid In Full Entertainment, as he was unsigned.
 It was distributed by Universal Records but has been independent since January 15, 2011, due to Chamillionaire and the label parting ways.